Have a question?

 Finding a program that works for you

 Every PUSH athlete starts their program with an initial assessment to understand what deficiencies you may have, learn about previous injuries and discuss your goals in depth.
-In-person assessments are an extra charge, remote assessments are virtual and are included free with membership.
+These can be done in either of our facilities or virtually.

-For high school athletes, we have options to come in 2x a week, 3x a week, or 4x a week/unlimited Monday – Saturday.
+For high school/youth athletes, we have options to come in 2x a week, 3x a week, or 4x a week/unlimited Monday – Friday.

 - How does the programming change if I come in 2x per week vs. 4x per week?